madzera/happytree/README.md

-attribute in a tree-like manner, the HappyTree API is able to transform this structure into an actual tree structure in memory, where each object will be wrapped into a tree node object, called *Element*, and each element contains its children elements where each child contains its own children and so on, recursively.
+attribute in a tree-like manner, the HappyTree API is able to transform this structure into an actual tree structure in memory, where each object will be wrapped into a tree node object, called *Element*, and each element contains its children elements, where each child contains its own children and so on recursively.

 From this point, the API client can handle those elements within a tree, such as